-- to enter the cargo hold shall wear a safety harness with associated lifeline.
-A line-holder shall constantly be present as a watch at the hatchway. - During the voyage, the master of the vessel shall keep cargo holds containing industrial fish under observation at suitable intervals with a view to releasing dangerous overpressure. - On the lower side of each hatch cover (apart from ice covers) leading to fish holds used to store industrial fish, a warning sign made of durable, seawater-resistant material shall be affixed.
-Alternatively, a sign may be affixed on the wheelhouse at the place where the vessel is normally embarked.

-The text on the sign shall fun as follows:
+- 10 If it has been found, through measurements, that the air in the space is not poisonous or presents a health risk, and that the air contains a sufficient quantity of oxygen (minimum 21%), the person who is to enter the cargo hold shall wear a safety harness with associated lifeline.
+A line-holder shall constantly be present as a watch at the hatchway. - 11 During the voyage, the master of the vessel shall keep cargo holds containing industrial fish under observation at suitable intervals with a view to releasing dangerous overpressure. - 12 On the lower side of each hatch cover (apart from ice covers) leading to fish holds used to store industrial fish, a warning sign made of durable, seawater-resistant material shall be affixed.
+Alternatively, a sign can be affixed on the wheelhouse at the place where the vessel is normally embarked.
+The text on the sign shall run as follows:

+DANGER

-DANGER POISONOUS AND SUFFOCATING GASES
+POISONOUS AND SUFFOCATING GASES

-It is prohibited to enter the hold before gauging Safety belts and lifelines must be used There must be a watch at the hatchway
+It is prohibited to enter the hold before gauging

+Safety belts and lifelines must be used

+There must be a watch at the hatchway

 Danish text:

+FARE

-FARE GIFTIGE OG KVÆLENDE LUFTARTER
+GIFTIGE OG KVÆLENDE LUFTARTER

-Det er forbudt at gå ned, før målinger er foretaget Sikkerhedsbælte og livline skal benyttes Der skal være vagt ved lugen
+Det er forbudt at gå ned, før målinger er foretaget

+Sikkerhedsbælte og livline skal benyttes

+Der skal være vagt ved lugen

-- A copy of the latest guideline on precautions to counteract health hazards in connection with work with industrial fish issued by the Danish Working Environment Service shall be carried on board. - 14 The master of the ship shall ensure that all persons employed by him or the ship owner who work with the loading, stowing and unloading of industrial fish are aware of the safety provisions and publications mentioned in this regulation. - The persons mentioned above shall be instructed in the use of the gauging and safety equipment mentioned in this regulation.
+- 13 A copy of the AT guidance mentioned in paragraph 4 as well as of the publication of the Danish Working Environment Service and the Danish Maritime Authority, "Work with industrial fish, guidelines about danger elements and safety regulations" shall be carried on board. - 14 The master of the ship shall ensure that all persons employed by him or the ship owner who work with the loading, stowing and unloading of industrial fish are aware of the safety provisions and publications mentioned in this regulation. - 16 The persons mentioned above shall be instructed in the use of the gauging and safety equipment mentioned in this regulation.
 Drills shall be held with the equipment every time a new crewmember signs on who is intended to work with the loading, stowing and unloading of industrial fish, however at least once every third month.
 The master of the ship shall record the time and place of drills in the survey book.